© Crown copyright 2021

 visitors should be supported therefore to ensure that the appropriate PPE is always worn and used correctly, and they follow good hand hygiene.
 They should follow the guidance on how to work safely in care homes in England to identify the PPE required for their visiting situation.
 This remains the case even if both resident and visitor have received a COVID-19 vaccine.
 Care homes are being provided with PPE to meet these requirements

-In most circumstances, supervision of visits by a member of care home will not be necessary.
+In most circumstances, supervision of visits by a member of care home staff will not be necessary.
 There may be some instances where some degree of supervision is helpful – such as a visitor’s first visit.

 Visitors should be reminded, and provided facilities, to wash their hands for 20 seconds or use hand sanitiser on entering and leaving the home, and to catch coughs and sneezes in tissues and clean their hands after disposal of the tissues.